PaulMorel1/gatsby-theme-empress/README.md

 ## How do I configure Google Analytics?

 1. Update the `trackingIds` field in `gatsby-config.js`.
 You must have signed up for Google Analytics already.
 Like everything else in an Empress Blog, it is free.

+## How to contribute

+Fork the repo and open a PR, then at-mention me to request a review.
+I'm open to any features that don't add significant dependencies.

 ## License